 The problem at many organizations isn’t a failure to invest in training.
 Instead, it’s a matter of not providing the kind of training that caters to how people learn.
 So much of the knowledge that people need to do their jobs well can’t be easily taught in a class or with a training manual.
 It’s what could be called “tribal knowledge” — all the practical knowledge and everyday tricks that top performers have learned over years to make their work more productive and effective.

-There’s just no realistic way to cram all of that information into those first few weeks of onboarding in a way that sticks.
-New technology and research are helping businesses come up with ways to transfer “tribal knowledge” more successfully to both new and current employees.
+Unfortunately, there’s just no realistic way to cram all of that information into those first few weeks of onboarding–at least not in a way that sticks.
+But new technology and research are helping businesses come up with ways to transfer “tribal knowledge” more successfully to both new and current employees.
 Ongoing training can help employees continue to grow professionally and increase their value to their organization.

 People are the most valuable asset of every successful business.
 But they’re only as good as what they know.
 With social learning tools, you can ensure that all the information your most senior employees and top performers have at their disposal is available to even the newest members on the team.
 And you can make sure employees have fun and are invested in the work they do at the same time.

 Employees that feel they’re part of a solid, supportive community are the ones that will stick around.
 That means you spend less money on future hires and end up with a workforce that cares about their job.
 Ultimately, that emotional investment in their work will mean more for their success than any specific pieces of knowledge you fit into your onboarding sessions.
-A new approach to training and learning with a focus on sharing practical knowledge that is accessible while on-the-job can help employees become valuable assets.
+A new approach to training and learning with a focus on sharing practical knowledge can help employees stay engaged and maximize their value.

 To learn more, check out our eBook, “Knowledge Management and Training: Why Social Learning Works.”
 It delves into six methods for more effective training and why better knowledge management is so important in enabling employees.